OoiWeiChyeh/MAL2018_AssesmentModule/README.md

 ## Project Overview

 This project implements a normalized relational database system for a Trail Application, similar to AllTrails.
-The system supports trail management, user authentication, feature tracking, and comprehensive audit logging.
+The system supports trail management, feature tracking with comprehensive audit logging.
 The database is designed following Third Normal Form (3NF) principles and implements complete CRUD operations through stored procedures.

 ## Database Architecture